Aequus Reports Third Quarter 2022 Financial Highlights

 ABOUT AEQUUS PHARMACEUTICALS INC.

-Aequus Pharmaceuticals Inc. (TSX-V: AQS, OTCQB: AQSZF) is a specialty pharmaceutical company focused on developing and commercializing high quality, differentiated products.
+Aequus Pharmaceuticals Inc. AQSAQSZF is a specialty pharmaceutical company focused on developing and commercializing high quality, differentiated products.
 Aequus has grown its sales and marketing efforts to include several commercial products in ophthalmology.
 Aequus plans to build on its Canadian commercial platform through the launch of additional products that are either created internally or brought in through an acquisition or license, remaining focused on highly specialized therapeutic areas.
 For further information, please visit www.aequuspharma.ca.

 FORWARD-LOOKING STATEMENT DISCLAIMER